 It’s also important to keep in mind that the type of plan will impact how it works.
 There are two main types of 401(k) accounts.
 There are:

 Understanding Traditional 401(k) Plans

-Like we said earlier, there are rules that come along with these types of accounts.
-Besides contribution limits, there are required minimum distribution (RMD) rules.
+As we said earlier, there are rules that come along with these types of accounts.
+Besides contribution limits, there is required minimum distribution (RMD) rules.
 RMDs require the account holder to begin taking funds out when they are 72 years old.
 When a person takes funds out of their account, it is known as a distribution.

 Understanding Roth 401(k) Plans